StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/index.md

 There are several benefits to use Docker images of _Analyzers_ & _Responders_.

-* No need to worry about applications required or libraries, it just work
+* No need to worry about applications required or libraries, it just works
 * When requested, Cortex downloads the docker image of a program and instantiate a container running the program.
 When finished, the container is trashed and a new one is created the next time.
 No need to worry about the integrity of the program
 * This is simple to use and maintain